Amiryy/guessing-game-firebase-react/README.md

 # Guessing Game
   A small mini game.
 Let a machine guess the number you think of.
-  A basic React app using a simple binary search and integrated with firebase.
+  A basic React app integrated with firebase, using a simple binary search.

 **Deployed at:** https://guessing-game-amir.firebaseapp.com/
   ### About